whydenyscry/Dynamics-of-Chaotic-Attractors-Part-1/README.md

 A fair number of attractors I found on [Jürgen Mayer's personal website](http://www.3d-meier.de/), you can find references to primary sources there, so if some attractors lack references, those attractors were found there.
 For attractors that have been found already by me, I will leave a reference to the primary source.

+A gallery of high-dimensional hyperchaotic attractors will be in the [Dynamics of Hyperchaotic Attractors](https://github.com/whydenyscry/Dynamics-of-Hyperchaotic-Attractors) repository.

 The plots are also available on Pinterest and Behance:

 <a href="https://www.pinterest.com/whydenyscry/when-math-and-art-came-face-to-face/" target="_blank"><img src="https://brandslogos.com/wp-content/uploads/images/large/pinterest-logo-black-and-white-4.png" style="width: 50px; height: 50px;"></a>
 <a href="https://www.behance.net/whydenyscry" target="_blank"><img src="https://www.iconsdb.com/icons/preview/white/behance-5-xxl.png" style="width: 50px; height: 50px;"></a>

-P.S. _I also plan to add 2D attractors as well as attractors in hyperdimensional spaces, but I'll probably create separate repositories because this one is exclusively 3D._

-P.P.S. _I give the title of attractors as the surnames of the authors of the paper where the attractor was found.
+P.S. _I give the title of attractors as the surnames of the authors of the paper where the attractor was found.
 For papers with a large number of authors, I take only the first 3 surnames._

 **NOTE:** This repository has reached its limit in displaying math formulas, so the continuation of the gallery can be seen in the new repository [Dynamics of Chaotic Attractors](https://github.com/whydenyscry/Dynamics-of-Chaotic-Attractors).